The Future of Cannabis: What Happens After Rescheduling?

 Once unshackled from this code, and the ability to deduct basic expenses is granted, the industry will save billions.
 Yes, with a "B".

 The Schedule I classification made federal research almost impossible.
-However, with the shift to Schedule III, regulatory walls weaken and cannabis is revalidated as a medical option.
+However, with the shift to Schedule III, regulatory walls weaken, and cannabis is revalidated as a medical option.

-This means Universities, Pharma Companies, and federally backed researchers can now conduct clinical trials to further evolve our knowledge of the plant.
+This means universities, pharma companies, and federally backed researchers can now conduct clinical trials to further evolve our knowledge of the plant.

 Cannabis remains illegal.
-There will be no overnight lounges, or green-friendly smoking areas.
+There will be no overnight lounges or green-friendly smoking areas.
+Keep your secret rituals and consume at your own risk!

 Once officially reclassified, the penalties for relative non-violent crimes become less severe, which can be seen as a win.
 However, the discussion surrounding this topic has always mainly focused on those already incarcerated.

-This has been an adjacent issue since the first days of modern day dispensaries.
+This has been an adjacent issue since the first days of modern-day dispensaries.

 As the list could go on and on, I’ll choose to end here until more is known, or I just feel like revisiting.